-In addition to its bonds and Capital Securities, as of 31 March 2013, KPN had available an unsecured multi-currency syndicated revolving credit facility (the Credit Facility) of up to EUR 2.0 billion, which was undrawn as of 31 March 2013, and four uncommitted overdraft facilities for EUR 50 million each, which were undrawn as of 31 March 2013.
-As of the date of this Prospectus, the Credit Facility was undrawn.
+In addition to its bond portfolio, as of 31 December 2012, KPN had available an unsecured multi-currency syndicated revolving credit facility (the Credit Facility) of up to EUR 2.0 billion, which was undrawn as of 31 December 2012, a EUR 500 million standby liquidity facility which was undrawn as of 31 December 2012 and was cancelled upon the issuance of the Capital Securities, and four uncommitted overdraft facilities for EUR 50 million each, which were undrawn as of 31 December 2012.
+As of the date of this Prospectus, the Credit Facility is undrawn.